Go Quickstart

 - Type annotations are used to generate the UI form, and help pre-validate inputs.
 While not mandatory, they are highly recommended.
 You can customize the UI in later steps (but not change the input type!).

-Also take a look at the import statement line that's commented out.
-This is for importing the Windmill client, that is needed for example to access variables or resources.
-We won't go into that here.
+The last import line imports the Windmill client, which is needed for example to access variables or resources.

 Back to our Hello World.
-We can clear up unused import statements, change the
+We can clean up unused import statements, change the

 main to take in the user's name.
 Let's also return the name